ESO-Rennes/FactoQGIS/README.md

 </br> ONLINE RESOURCES---------------

+0. Processing R Provider Plugin for QGIS 3.x.
+Available online: https://github.com/north-road/qgis-processing-r
 1. Documentation of the FactoMineR package used in FactoQGIS.
-Available online: https://www.rdocumentation.org/packages/FactoMineR/versions/1.41 (accessed on May 13, 2019)
+Available online: https://www.rdocumentation.org/packages/FactoMineR/versions/1.41
 2. Documentation of the factoextra package used in FactoQGIS.
-Available online: https://www.rdocumentation.org/packages/factoextra/versions/1.0.5 (accessed on May 13, 2019)
+Available online: https://www.rdocumentation.org/packages/factoextra/versions/1.0.5
 3. Documentation of the openxlsx package used in FactoQGIS.
-Available online: https://www.rdocumentation.org/packages/openxlsx/versions/4.1.0 (accessed on May 13, 2019)
+Available online: https://www.rdocumentation.org/packages/openxlsx/versions/4.1.0
 4. Documentation of the R2HTML package used in FactoQGIS.
-Available online: https://www.rdocumentation.org/packages/R2HTML/versions/2.3.2 (accessed on May 13, 2019)
+Available online: https://www.rdocumentation.org/packages/R2HTML/versions/2.3.2
 5. Documentation of the corrplot package used in FactoQGIS.
-Available online: https://www.rdocumentation.org/packages/corrplot/versions/0.84 (accessed on May 13, 2019)
+Available online: https://www.rdocumentation.org/packages/corrplot/versions/0.84